streetstoriesems

 “I GOT SOMETHING TOO!”

-We turned around to see that the woman holding onto her genitals for dear life had followed us to the patient, the critical patient.
+We turned around to see the same woman holding onto her genitals for dear life had followed us to the patient, the critical patient.

 Good job, there, officer.